Yomguithereal/mnemonist/fixed-reverse-heap.md

 It is a "reverse" heap because internally, the heap will store the values you give it in reverse order so it can still replace the worst item in logarithmic time.

-It is therefore impossible to pop or peek this heap and you can only push new values into it and consume it when the job is done.
+It is therefore impossible to pop or peek this heap and you can only push new values and consume the heap when the job is done.

 ```js
 var FixedReverseHeap = require('mnemonist/fixed-reverse-heap');